-July is National UV Safety Month.
-What better time to learn about skin cancer?
-According to the American Cancer Society, this disease affects more people in the U.S. than any other form of cancer.
-Nearly 3.3 million Americans have some form of skin cancer diagnoses every year.
+According to the American Cancer Society, skin cancer and melanoma affect more people in the U.S. than any other form of cancer.
+Nearly 3.3 million Americans receive a skin cancer diagnosis every year.
 The Skin Cancer Foundation noted that seniors are at an increased risk of developing it.
 It’s crucial to know about these diseases to protect your health.
-Read on for some information on skin cancer:
+Read on for more information:

 What is healthy senior skin?

 As you’ve grown older, you’ve likely noticed that your skin has changed.
-This largest organ of the body has likely become more dry and flaky, and doesn’t heal as quickly as it did when you were younger.
-The National Institutes of Health shared that skin thins out and loses fat content as people age.
+This largest organ of the body has likely become drier and flakier, and doesn’t heal as quickly as it did when you were younger.
+The National Institute of Health explains that skin thins out and loses fat content as a person ages.
 That is why you can likely see your veins and feel your bones more easily than you could a few years ago.
-You may have age spots and even experience some itching because your skin isn’t naturally soft and smooth anymore.
+You may have age spots, and even experience some itching, because your skin isn’t as naturally soft and smooth anymore.
 Many seniors experience dry spots that feel rough and may flake.
 If this sounds familiar, try using a daily moisturizer and drink more water.

-It’s typical to sweat less and produce a decreased amount of natural skin oil, so providing outside sources of moisture is key to keeping your skin supple and soft.
+Over the years, it’s typical to sweat less and produce a decreased amount of natural skin oil, so providing outside sources of moisture is key to keeping your skin supple and soft.
 Seniors also often find they bruise easily.
 Since your dermis is thinner than it has been in the past, it’s easier for something as seemingly innocuous as bumping into a table to turn into a large purple bruise.
 Your blood vessels aren’t as protected by multiple layers of fat and tissue.
-This can also increase your likelihood of developing skin cancer.
+Unfortunately, this can increase your likelihood of developing skin cancer.

 Types of skin cancer